Schoenfeld's Anatomy of Mathematical Reasoning by Language Models: Applications

 \subsection{Episode Divergence for Efficient Models}

 Efficient reasoning methods for LLMs are often evaluated primarily through surface metrics such as response length, leaving it unclear which reasoning behaviors are being altered.
 In this case study, we use \ours to characterize how different efficiency paradigms reshape episode-level dynamics.
-Specifically, we compare a baseline model (R1-Distill-Qwen-1.5B) against three representative strategies: (1) L1~\cite{aggarwal2025l1controllinglongreasoning}, (2) ThinkPrune~\cite{hou2025thinkprunepruninglongchainofthought}, and (3) model proposed by~\citet{arora2025training}.
+Specifically, we compare a baseline model (R1-Distill-Qwen-1.5B) against three representative strategies: (1) L1~\cite{aggarwal2025l1controllinglongreasoning}, (2) ThinkPrune~\cite{hou2025thinkprunepruninglongchainofthought}, and (3) the model proposed by~\citet{arora2025training}, referred as A\&Z.

 Table~\ref{tab:efficient_ratio} summarizes how episode-level token allocation changes for these methods.
 Compared to the baseline, L1 and ThinkPrune substantially reduce the budget assigned to evaluative and conceptual episodes (e.g., \textit{Verify} and \textit{Analyze}) and shift the profile toward a more \textit{Implement}-heavy allocation.
-In contrast, \citet{arora2025training} maintains an allocation profile closer to the baseline, retaining a substantial \textit{Verify} and \textit{Analyze} budget.
+In contrast, A\&Z maintains an allocation profile closer to the baseline, retaining a substantial \textit{Verify} and \textit{Analyze} budget.
 These patterns suggest that efficiency methods are not uniformly compressive: they can induce qualitatively different redistributions of reasoning behaviors.

 To further localize which transition-level structures are most affected, Table~\ref{tab:efficient_ngram} reports the most distinctive episode $N$-grams suppressed by each efficiency strategy relative to the baseline by computing the Mutual Information.
 L1 exhibits high divergence scores (peaking at 0.37), particularly for loop-like patterns such as \textit{N-V-N} (\textit{Analyze}$\rightarrow$\textit{Verify}$\rightarrow$\textit{Analyze}) and \textit{V-N-V}, indicating that recurrent verification loops are strongly attenuated.
 ThinkPrune shows a similar but generally weaker suppression of such loop structures.
-By contrast, \citet{arora2025training} yields much lower divergence scores (peaking around 0.10), suggesting that it preserves more of the baseline transition topology while still reducing overall cost.
+By contrast, A\&Z yields much lower divergence scores (peaking around 0.10), suggesting that it preserves more of the baseline transition topology while still reducing overall cost.

 Overall, this case study illustrates that efficiency is not behaviorally neutral: \textbf{strategies that achieve similar surface-level reductions in length can correspond to markedly different changes in episode-level allocation and transition structure.}